 - Investing in personal finance sites that have long operating histories

 - Investing in opportunity zones that improve over time

 What I realized after the college admissions bribery scandal is that my effort to persuade the public to not spend so much time and money going to college, let alone an incredibly expensive private school is a losing battle.

 It is so obvious to me that paying record high tuition for a depreciating asset is not a wise financial move.
 Give me a $1 million check at age 22 over attending private grade school and university any day.

 Further, still spending 4-5 years to get a college degree when learning has become much more efficient thanks to the internet also doesn’t make sense.
 Two years should be enough to get a degree.
 Google makes doing research much quicker and easier than going to the library pre-internet days.

 Despite the obvious, when you hear about already rich and powerful parents spending hundreds of thousands of dollars to bribe their kid’s way into college, you know demand for college is inelastic no matter how much prices rise and how much the value of the degree depreciates.

 Further, the allure of a U.S. college education seems to only be growing in attractiveness to international students.
 To college chancellors, international students are the golden geese since most pay full price.

 Student Housing As An Investment

+The best way to profit from the college admissions scandal is by investing in student housing.
 Given there is an insatiable demand for a U.S. college degree, the easiest way to invest in this demand is through student housing.